The Stonewall Inn

 Sadly, not long after the riot, the bar closed, and over the next few decades the building languished in various guises, including a shoe store.
 But in the ensuing decades, a more enlightened society, growing gay pride, and an increasing appreciation of its iconic value led the bar’s stature as a symbol to grow.
 In 2000, the building was included with Christopher Street as part of the area’s National Historic Landmark designation.
 In 2007, the building was renovated again and re-opened with its old name, the Stonewall Inn.

 This unlikely site is more than worthy of being a national park.
-Stonewall Inn is the iconic anchor of a great arc of history that passes on through Harvey Milk, the proliferation of gay rights marches and parades in 1970s, the Rainbow Coalition, the incredible losses of the AIDS epidemic, and the profound shift toward the acceptance of same-sex marriage today.
+Stonewall Inn is the iconic anchor of a great arc of history that passes on through Harvey Milk, the proliferation of gay rights marches and parades in 1970s, the Rainbow Coalition, the incredible losses of the AIDS epidemic, and the profound shift toward the acceptance of marriage equality today.
 Like the history behind many sites, from Custer’s Last Stand to Manzanar, you don’t have to agree or disagree to recognize it.

 In this light, I urge you to email your Congressman and Senators (find them on our website) and ask that the Stonewall Inn be incorporated into our National Park System.
 For as then-Assistant Secretary of the Interior John Berry (now Director of the Office of Personnel Management) said in 2000, ”Let it forever be remembered that here—on this spot—men and women stood proud, they stood fast, so that we may be who we are, we may work where we will, live where we choose, and love whom our hearts desire.”

 This story is reprinted from the most recent Northeast Regional Field Report.
 Read the rest of the issue on NPCA’s website.